 Museums & Galleries

-- The National Museum has small branch museums.
+The National Museum, headquarters on Frederick Street, has small branch museums, also in Port of Spain.
 One is Fort San Andres, on South Quay, next to City Gate downtown.
 It is open from Tuesday to Friday from 9am to 5pm.
 The other is the Museum of the Trinidad and Tobago Police Service, in the Old Police Headquarters on St. Vincent Street, Port of Spain.
 It is open on Tuesday and Saturday, from 10am to 3pm.
 Admission is free, and guided tours of both branch museums are available.

 Long before the architecture of Port of Spain picked up varied metropolitan trends and the demand for space crushed shops and offices together, places of worship would have dominated the skyline.

-- The Holy Rosary Church, towards the eastern end of Park Street, is so hemmed in that your best view of it is reflected in the bright glass panes of the bank across the street.
+Towards the eastern end of Park Street, Port of Spain, it is so hemmed in that your best view of it is reflected in the bright glass panes of the bank across the street.
 Dating back to 1866, this Catholic church is built in the Gothic revival style and currently undergoing major restoration work.

 Chaguaramas has two sides: the clubs are along the coastline and the forest lies inland.
 The Chaguaramas National Heritage Park is paradise for all nature-lovers and eco adventurers.
 Hiking trails, historical exhibits and landmarks, a golf course, restaurants, marinas, beaches, and breathtaking waterfalls.
 There are great opportunities for land sports (cycling, hashing, mountain biking and more) and watersports (kayaking, sailing, yachting, powerboating, and dragon-boat racing).
 You can catch boats to the offshore islands to explore natural wonders like the Gasparee Caves and offshore reefs.